 Grand Islander Center is a large nursing home located in Middletown, Rhode Island.
 With an overall rating of C, this is likely a middle of the pack nursing home.
 Based on our analysis, this nursing home ought to meet the needs of many people.
-One of the better aspects of this nursing home's strong profile was highlighted by its inspection score, which you can find in the next section.
+One of the better aspects of this nursing home's report card is its impressive short-term care score, which you can find in the next section.

 Grand Islander Center

 - Memory Care

 Get pricing and details on Middletown senior living options.Get Pricing